salxz696969/Next-Gen-Javascript/Teaching/Week2/Excercise/WEEK-2-EX/week2ex-walkthrough.md

 ### 🔹 `ex1`

-Create a variable for a name, and use a template literal to say "Hello" using that name.
+Create a variable for a name, and use a template literal to say Hello to that name.

 ### 🔹 `ex2`